Our sourcing strategy

 Processing, washing and drying

 There is no standard way of processing coffees in Tanzania.
-In general the coffee is pulped by a traditional disc pulpers like Mckinnon and dry fermented before washed.
-Some Estates and CPU’s have aquapulpers like pentagos and use a mucilage remover.
+Coffee is sometimes pulped by a traditional disc pulpers like Mckinnon and dry fermented before washed.
+Some estates and CPUs have aquapulpers like Pentagos and use a mucilage remover.
 Some coffees are soaked in clean water after fermentation or mucilage removal and some are not.
 This can even vary from batch to batch from one single producer depending on water access and capacity.
 They traditionally ferment for 30-40 hours.
-In some cases this seems to be longer than necessary and done by tradition.
-But it really depends on the temperature at present time.
-Still there are some producers that have awareness and are improving their processes by doing trials and experiments.
+In some cases this seems to be longer than necessary and is done simply because of tradition, but it really depends on the ambient temperature during fermentation.
+There are some producers conducting experiments in fermenting and drying who understand the impact that processing has on cup quality.

-As many of the producers this days have water capacity issues they are looking at ways to save water during processing.
-Some convert to demucilagers and some recycles water back into the process.
-If done well under strict control recycling is ok, but it can also be risky if they process with polluted water.
+As many of the producers have water capacity issues they are looking at ways to save water during processing.
+Some convert to demucilagers and some recycle water back into the process.
+If done well, under strict control, recycling water is ok, but it can also be risky if they process with polluted water.

-After washing or soaking the parchment it’s spread out on raised tables, drained and at most of the serious producers hand sorted for defected parchment.
-They do have occasional rains during the drying period, and challenges on drying.
-It can also be to hot in the middle of the day.
-If they are not careful covering up the parchment it will crack up, and affect the degrading/aging and cup profile.
-The drying time seems to vary from 5-14 days depending on the weather, occasional rains and micro climate.
-There is hardly any use of moisture meters anywhere, and the general qualities seemed to be unstable with everything from 9,5 to 13% moist.
+After washing or soaking the parchment it is spread out on raised tables, drained, and the serious producers will also hand sort for defected parchment.
+They do have occasional rains during the drying period which makes drying a challenge.
+It can also be too hot in the middle of the day.
+If producers are not careful covering the parchment during the hottest hours of the day, the parchment will crack which affects the cup profile and the coffee’s shelf life.
+The drying time seems to vary from 5-14 days depending on the temperature, rains and micro climate.
+Moisture metres are rarely used and commercial quality coffee can vary from 9,5 to 13% moisture.

 Parchment and storage